top of page

 The talk will cover how recent advances in wet lab automation and artificial intelligence/ machine learning enable a paradigm shift in drug discovery.
 Martin-Immanuel Bittner MD DPhil FRSA FRSB FIBMS, Co-Founder & CEO of Arctoris, will address the changing landscape of drug discovery, discussing how combining robotics and machine learning transforms the drug discovery process.
 The critical role of data quality and data capture will be explored, looking both at general industry trends as well as concrete case studies.
 Using Arctoris as an example, the talk will describe how a fully automated research platform can enable researchers to focus on experiment planning and data analysis, with experiment execution delegated to advanced robotics - improving data and decision-making in research processes, and allowing for programs to move from idea to IND faster and more efficiently.

-Adam Paton_Headshot.jpeg
+Adam Paton_Headshot

 Adam Paton